Skip to content

 • Spot interruptions

-Example: For a Deployment with app=my-service with 2+ replicas
+Example: For a Deployment with app=my-service and 2+ replicas:

 apiVersion: policy/v1